Hi, sweet friends. I’ve wanted to check in with you, but every time this stay at home mom sits down to write…well, I don’t.

 What’s shocked me the most, though, is the loneliness that this lockdown and new social distancing reality has provoked.

-Stay at home moms are no strangers to isolation.
+A stay at home mom is no strangers to isolation.
 On any given weekday, the homes in our neighborhood are their own islands, closed off from the outside.
 But inside, we are all moms cutting crusts off sandwiches, battling nap times, shushing rowdy, overtired toddlers and praying for a moment to herself to think, to breathe.

 The moments of connection between moms of little ones are quick and unremarkable.